Instructions Reference

 2. Phone

-xsl:number does not simply use position().
-It counts nodes in the source document based on the level, count, and from attributes.
-This distinction matters: position() reflects processing order (which can be affected by sorting), while xsl:number reflects document structure.
+xsl:number does not use position().
+It counts nodes in the source document, based on the level, count, and from attributes. position() reflects processing order, and sorting can change that order. xsl:number reflects document structure instead.

 #The level Attribute